GRB55/Portfolio/README.md

 - Enhance shipping efficiency in regions with high order delays. 🚚
 - Reevaluate discounts for low-margin products to improve profitability.
 - Focus marketing efforts on the "Consumer" segment, which drives the highest sales. 👥

+## 🚗 CAR PRICE LINEAR REGRESSION

+### Description
+The goal of this project is to perform a linear regression analysis on a car price dataset in order to predict the price of vehicles based on various features, such as the year, make, model, and mileage, among others.

+### Project Steps
+1. **Data Preparation**
+   - Data loading, cleaning, and exploratory analysis of the variables.
+2. **Exploratory Data Analysis (EDA)**
+   - Graphs are generated to observe the distribution of variables and the relationships between them.
+3. **Predictive Modeling**
+   - A linear regression model is trained to predict the car prices.
+4. **Model Evaluation**
+   - The model is evaluated using metrics such as **R²** and **MAE**.

+### Conclusion
+This project allows for predicting car prices based on variables such as make, model, year, and mileage.
+The analysis and visualization of the results can be useful for the automotive industry and buyers looking to better understand the value of a vehicle in the market.

+## 🏥 MEDICAL CHARGES LINEAR REGRESSION

+### Description
+The goal of this project is to perform a linear regression analysis on a medical dataset to predict patients' medical charges.
+The analysis includes data cleaning, exploration, modeling, and evaluation, focusing on variables such as age, body mass index (BMI), number of children, gender, smoking status, and geographical region.

+### Project Steps
+1. **Data Preparation**
+   - Data loading, cleaning, and transformation of categorical variables.
+2. **Exploratory Data Analysis (EDA)**
+   - Exploration of relationships between the `charges` variable and other features in the dataset.
+3. **Predictive Modeling**
+   - A linear regression model is trained to predict medical charges.
+4. **Model Evaluation**
+   - The model is evaluated using metrics like **R²** and **MAE**.

+### Tools Used
+- R Libraries: `tidyverse`, `plotly`, `broom`, `caret`, and others.

+### Conclusion
+This project applies a linear regression model to predict medical costs for patients.
+The results can be used to better understand the factors influencing medical costs and make more informed predictions about patient medical expenses.

 ## 🚀 Contact